xserban/mtorch/README.md

 It implements the logic for running train, validate and test epochs.
 If the performance increases, the trainer will save the model in a designated folder.
 The trainer also implements early stopping, which can be configured in the settings (see below).
-The generic_trainer in the folder can be used to train most 'standard' model.
+The default in the folder can be used to train most 'standard' model.

-For special cases, new trainers can easily be implemented by creating a new class and inheriting the BaseTrainer class (see generic_trainer.py).
+For special cases, new trainers can easily be implemented by creating a new class and inheriting the BaseTrainer class (see default.py).

 #### 4. Logger.